 Making marinades for the grill is easy!
-Just remember to keep your flavors strong and make sure they compliment the smokiness of the grill and your main entree.
-If you don't have a grill, a skillet will work fine too!
+Just remember to keep your flavors strong and make sure they complement the smokiness of the grill and your main entree.
+If you don’t have a grill, a skillet will work fine too!

 Recommended mushrooms: Cremini, white buttons, portobellos

 - 1 lb mushrooms